robmurtagh/personal-wiki/clis/git.md

 ## 'SVN update'

-Something along the lines of should bring underlying versions up to date:
+Something along the lines of the below should bring underlying versions up to date:

 ```bash
 git stash